yacy/yacy_search_server/readme.txt

 - on Mac OS X     : double-click startYACY.command (alias possible!)
 - on any other OS : set your classpath to the 'classes' folder and execute yacy.class, while your current system path must target the release directory to access the configuration files.

-Then start to administrate YaCy by using the applications on-line
-interface: browse to http://localhost:8080, you see your personal proxy configuration and administration interface.
+Then start using YaCy with the applications on-line interface: browse to http://localhost:8080 where you can see your personal search, configuration and administration interface.

-Configure your internet connection to use YaCy at port 8080.
+If you want to use the proxy, simply configure your internet connection to use YaCy at port 8080.
 You can also change the default proxy port.

 If you like to use YaCy not as proxy but only as distributed crawling/search engine, you can do so.